COVID-19 – Pregnancy Advice

 - Where possible they should give jobs that decrease the risk to a pregnant or other vulnerable workers.

-- You should be able to socially distance (be 2 metres or more apart from others) and avoid public transport.
+- You should be able to socially distance (be 1 metre or more apart from others) and avoid public transport.

 Because experts cannot be sure that COVID-19 is not more risky for pregnant women the advice is that they take extra care.
 This is especially the case in the last trimester (28 weeks onwards) of pregnancy.

-From this time pregnant women should stay home.
-Avoid public places and transport and not mix with people they do not live with.
-You can go out once a day for fresh air and exercise but should avoid other people.
+From this time pregnant women should stay home as much as possible.
+Avoid crowded public places and transport and not mix with people they do not live with.

 - You should wash your hands well and regularly.